ljkrajewski/ai_resources/text2image.md

 Hands are a problem even with the best of prompts.
 This walks you through using the PoseX and Depth Library extentions to fix them.
 - [Stable Diffusion - Better Fine Details with a new VAE!
 (Variational Autoencoder) - YouTube](https://www.youtube.com/watch?v=QFFQi5Jd4I4)
 - [**cloneofsimo/lora-training**](https://replicate.com/cloneofsimo/lora-training)
 LoRA model trainer with presets for faces, objects, and styles.
-Read the how-to [here](https://replicate.com/blog/lora-faster-fine-tuning-of-stable-diffusion).
+Read the introduction/how-to [here](https://replicate.com/blog/lora-faster-fine-tuning-of-stable-diffusion).

 ## Negative prompts
 - basic negative prompt